RapidCoders/Coding-Practice/DAY_4/README.md

-# Q1.
-Write a program which accept N number from the user and return the average.
+#Q1.
+Write a program which accept rows and numbers of column from user and display below pattern.
 ~~~
-Input: 5
-Input: 10 20 30 40 50
-Output: 30

-Input: 6
-Input: 85 69 21 45 73 25
-Output: 53
+Input : row = 3, col = 5
+Output :
+5   4   3   2   1
+5   4   3   2   1
+5   4   3   2   1
 ~~~
 **Author: Vaibhav**